cisco/mindmeld/source/blueprints/banking.rst

 .. admonition:: Exercise

    Pick a convenient textual or graphical representation.
-Try to design as many user flows as you can.
+Try to design as many flows as you can.
 Always capture the entire dialogue from start to finish.
-Think of scenarios that differ from the examples above, such as: trying to transfer money you don't have, reporting a fraudulent charge on your credit card, asking for your routing number, and so on.
+Think of scenarios that differ from the examples above, such as: trying to transfer the money you do not have, reporting a fraudulent charge on your credit card, asking for your routing number, and so on.

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The banking assistant is organized into five domains: ``Greeting``, ``Accounts & Credit Cards``, ``FAQ``, and ``Unsupported``.
+The banking assistant is organized into four domains: ``Greeting``, ``Accounts & Credit Cards``, ``FAQ``, and ``Unsupported``.
 The main domain, ``accounts_creditcards``, encompasses all of the functionality required to perform tasks that require personal user banking information.
 The ``accounts_creditcards`` domain supports the following intents:

    - ``transfer_balances`` — User wants to transfer money from one account to another
    - ``check_balances`` — User wants the current balance for a particular account